pablocg11/EasyGrade/README.md

 - **List Templates**: Browse and select from a comprehensive list of your templates.

 📸 **Student Answer Recognition**
-- Use the device camera to capture an image of a student's exam.
+- Utilize the device camera for live recognition of a student’s exam.
 - Recognize and extract the student’s information (name, ID) and their answers using text recognition.

 📊 **Exam Correction**